Hexagon-Midis/The-Helper-1.3.58/README.md

 To use (download) The Helper, click the green "Code" Button and then click "Download ZIP"

+# Extracting The Helper Correctly

+Extracting The Helper is simple, first, download The Helper, second, go into the ZIP file, third, look for the folder named "The-Helper" and extract that folder ONLY to downloads for The Helper to work correctly.
+Fourth, run The Helper.
+Enjoy!

 # Copyright © Hexagon Midis 2020